You want smart political talk without the meltdowns?

 That's coming up next.

-800-941 Sean is our toll-free telephone number if you want to be a part of the program.
+800-941-Sean is a toll-free telephone number if you want to be a part of the program.

-Yeah, the fix was in even worse than we thought as it relates to Hillary Clinton and the private email server.
+Yeah, the fix was even worse than we thought as it relates to Hillary Clinton and the private email server.

-Jonathan Gillam and Geraldo Rivera and much more.
+We'll give you those details, Jonathan Gillum and Geraldo Rivera, and much more.

 Straight ahead.

-All right, glad you're with us hour too, Sean Hannity show.
+All right, glad you're with us.

 This just breaking, by the way.

-Uh apparently now some media democrats have uh set a whole lot of uh have a lot of integrity, which is you know, after the discussion we had la last night, 30 years of besmirchments, smearing, slander of women that because of politics supporting Bill Clinton.
+Apparently now some media Democrats have set a whole lot of, have a lot of integrity, which is, you know, after the discussion we had last night, 30 years of besmirchment, smearing, slander of women that because of politics supporting Bill Clinton, it didn't matter what he did.

-Didn't matter how many women there were, didn't matter how serious the allegations were.
+Didn't matter how many women there were.

-Anyway, Slate magazine said there is no rational reason to doubt the truth of Leanne Tweedon's accusations, no legitimate defense of Franken's actions and no ambiguity here at all.
+Anyway, Slate Magazine said there is no rational reason to doubt the truth of Leanne Tweeden's accusations.

 Al Franken should resign from the Senate immediately.